 Use/share this spreadsheet as a resource to call/email/write members of Congress, the Cabinet and news organizations.
 Reach out to those in your own state, as well as those in others.
 Use your voice and make some “good trouble” ❤️🩹🤍💙

 Powell, and every other responsible and competent person left in the government, are simply in a holding pattern, waiting to step in after whatever catastrophe Trump causes, to try and reassemble the pieces.
 This is under the extremely optimistic assumption that the pieces can be reassembled.
-A more apt description may get that Powell, et al, will have to triage whatever parts of the government and economy are left after Trump's depredations, saving the ones that are not mortality wounded, or dead.
+A more apt description may be that Powell, et al, will have to triage whatever parts of the government and economy are left after Trump's depredations, saving the ones that are not mortality wounded, or dead.

 The question I keep asking: why are US business leaders silent?
 Apart from finance, tech and fossil who are cheering Trump on, much of US business is being badly hurt by his actions and yet they say nothing.